This method is mainly tried if less invasive or expensive options have failed or are unlikely to work.

-It has been shown that certain types of in vitro fertilization, in particular intracytoplasmic sperm injection (first applied in 1991) and blastocyst transfer (applied for the first time in 1984) produce distortions in the sex ratio at birth.
+It has been shown that certain types of in vitro fertilization, in particular, intracytoplasmic sperm injection (first applied in 1991) and blastocyst transfer (used for the first time in 1984), produce distortions in the sex ratio at birth.

-Intracytoplasmic sperm injection leads to slightly more female births (51.3% of women), while blastocyst transfer leads to the birth of significantly more children (56.1% of men).
+Intracytoplasmic sperm injection leads to slightly more female births (51.3% of women), while blastocyst transfer leads to the delivery of significantly more children (56.1% of men).

-Standard in vitro fertilization performed on the second or third day leads to a normal sex ratio.
+Standard in vitro fertilization performed on the second or third day leads to an average sex ratio.

-The epigenetic modifications caused by the prolonged culture that leads to the death of more female embryos have been theorized as the reason why the blastocyst transfer leads to a greater proportion of males, however, adding retinoic acid to the culture may return this relationship to normality.
+The epigenetic modifications caused by the prolonged culture that leads to the death of more female embryos have been theorized as the blastocyst transfer leads to a more significant proportion of males; however, adding retinoic acid to the culture may return this relationship to normality.

 Propagation of infectious diseases

-In men with hepatitis B, the Practice Committee of the American Society for Reproductive Medicine reports that sperm washing is not necessary in in vitro fertilization to prevent transmission, unless the female partner has not been effectively vaccinated.
+In men with hepatitis B, the Practice Committee of the American Society for Reproductive Medicine reports that sperm washing is not necessary for in vitro fertilization to prevent transmission unless the female partner has not been effectively vaccinated.

-In women with hepatitis B, the risk of vertical transmission during in vitro fertilization is not different from the risk in spontaneous conception.
+In women with hepatitis B, the risk of vertical transmission during in vitro fertilization is not different from the danger of spontaneous conception.

-However, there is not enough evidence to say that intracytoplasmic sperm injection procedures are safe in women with hepatitis B with respect to vertical transmission to offspring.
+However, there is insufficient evidence to say that intracytoplasmic sperm injection procedures are safe in women with hepatitis B concerning vertical transmission to offspring.

 Although ethics committees previously allowed Tokyo’s Ogikubo Hospital in Tokyo to use in vitro fertilization for couples with HIV, Japan’s Ministry of Health, Labor and Welfare decided to block the practice.

-A risk of ovarian stimulation is the development of ovarian hyperstimulation syndrome, particularly if human chorionic gonadotropin is used to induce the final maturation of oocytes.
+The risk of ovarian stimulation is the development of ovarian hyperstimulation syndrome, mainly if human chorionic gonadotropin is used to induce the final maturation of oocytes.
 This produces swollen and painful ovaries.

 It occurs in 30% of patients.
-Mild cases can be treated with over-the-counter medications and cases can be resolved in the absence of pregnancy.
+Mild cases can be treated with over-the-counter medications, and issues can be resolved without pregnancy.

-During egg retrieval, there is a small chance of hemorrhage, infection, and damage to surrounding structures such as bowel and bladder ( transvaginal ultrasound aspiration ) as well as difficulty breathing, chest infection, allergic reactions to medications, or nerve damage ( laparoscopy) ).
+During egg retrieval, there is a slight chance of bleeding, infection, and damage to surrounding structures such as bowel and bladder ( transvaginal ultrasound aspiration ) as well as difficulty breathing, chest infection, allergic reactions to medications, or nerve damage ( laparoscopy) ).

-In vitro fertilization does not seem to be associated with an increased risk of cervical cancer, or with ovarian cancer or endometrial cancer by neutralizing the confounding factor of infertility.
+In vitro fertilization does not seem to be associated with an increased risk of cervical cancer, ovarian cancer, or endometrial cancer by neutralizing the confounding factor of infertility.
 Nor does it seem to impart an increased risk of breast cancer.

-Regardless of the outcome of pregnancy, in vitro fertilization treatment is often stressful for patients.
+Regardless of pregnancy outcome, in vitro fertilization treatment is often stressful for patients.

-Neuroticism and the use of escapist coping strategies are associated with a greater degree of anguish, while presence social support has a relief effect.
+Neuroticism and escapist coping strategies are associated with a greater degree of anguish, while the presence of social support has a relief effect.

-A negative pregnancy test after in vitro fertilization is associated with an increased risk of depression in women, but not with an increased risk of developing anxiety disorders.
+A negative pregnancy test after in vitro fertilization is associated with an increased risk of depression in women but not an increased risk of developing anxiety disorders.

 The results of pregnancy tests do not seem to be a risk factor for depression or anxiety among men.

 In 2008, an analysis of data from the National Study of Congenital Defects in the United States.
-UU found that certain congenital defects were significantly more common in babies conceived through in vitro fertilization.
+UU found that specific congenital disabilities were significantly more common in babies conceived through in vitro fertilization.

-Especially septal heart defects, cleft lip with or without cleft palate, esophageal atresia, and anorectal atresia; the mechanism of causality is not clear.
+Especially septal heart defects, cleft lip with or without cleft palate, esophageal atresia, and anorectal atresia; the mechanism of causality is not precise.

 However, in a cohort study of 308,974 births (with 6,163 using assisted reproductive technology and children from birth through age 5), the researchers found:

-“The increased risk of birth defects associated with in vitro fertilization was no longer significant after adjustment for parental factors.”
+“The increased risk of congenital disabilities associated with in vitro fertilization was no longer significant after adjustment for parental factors.”

-Parental factors included known and independent risks of congenital defects such as maternal age, smoking, etc.
+Parental factors included known and independent risks of congenital disabilities such as maternal age, smoking, etc.

-The multivariate correction did not eliminate the importance of the association of congenital defects and intracytoplasmic sperm injection (odds ratio corrected 1.57).
+The multivariate correction did not eliminate the importance of the association between congenital disabilities and intracytoplasmic sperm injection (odds ratio corrected 1.57).

-Although the authors speculate that the underlying factors of male infertility (which would be associated with the use of intracytoplasmic sperm injection) may contribute to this observation and were not able to correct these confounding factors.
+Although the authors speculate that the underlying factors of male infertility (which would be associated with intracytoplasmic sperm injection) may contribute to this observation and were not able to correct these confounding factors.

 The authors of the study of the Danish national registry speculate:

-“Our results suggest that the reported higher prevalence of congenital malformations observed in newborn individuals after assisted reproductive technology is due in part to the underlying infertility or its determinants.”
+“Our results suggest that the reported higher prevalence of congenital malformations observed in newborn individuals after assisted reproductive technology is partly due to underlying infertility or its determinants.”

 Other risks for the offspring